leadpipe/wordgrid/README.md

 LEADPIPE WORDGRID is a word-finding game that runs in your web browser.
-Trace through neighboring letters in the grid to form words.
+Trace through neighboring letters in the grid, in any direction, to form words.
 Each valid word is worth points.
 Accumulate as many points as possible before the timer runs out — or turn off the timer and just look for words at your leisure.

 # Game play